EJ B,Aug 4, 2018 @ 3:03PM

 Your website isn’t just a marketing tool, it’s also a relationship builder.

 We’ve broken down the components of a service business website that not only help convert site visitors into clients but also reflect who you are and what you value.
-Each section is filled with tips on how to get your business found online, establish trust and introduce the personal elements
+Each section is filled with tips on how to get your business found online, establish trust and introduce the personal elements about your business.

 Branding is arguably the most important aspect of any site.
-Everything from the color and layout you choose to the site’s images and text offer visitors
+Everything from the color and layout you choose to the site’s images and text offer visitors a first impression of your business.
+You want that impression to be professional and memorable.

 What do you care about or do better than the competition?
 Use a logo and tagline that are memorable and unique to you.